mkp170791/numpy/doc/source/user/tutorial-svd.rst

 architecture and linear algebra setup.
 Regardless, you should see a small number.)

-We could also have used the `numpy.allclose` function to make sure the reconstructed product is, in fact, *close* to our original matrix (the difference between the two arrays is small)::
+We could also have used the `numpy_demo.allclose` function to make sure the reconstructed product is, in fact, *close* to our original matrix (the difference between the two arrays is small)::